 As with health insurance for humans, pet insurers cover behavioral issues to varying extents, from not at all to inclusion in all of their plans.

-When we priced policies from nine pet insurers — all on Money’s list of recommended companies — late last year (see chart below), one didn’t cover therapy at all.
-Most, though, included it in their accident and illness policies — the type most pet owners buy.
+When we priced policies from several pet insurers — all on Money’s list of best pet insurance companies — late last year (see chart below), one didn't cover therapy at all.
+Most, though, included it in their accident and illness policies -- the type most pet owners buy.

 Most pet insurance plans won't cover an animal's pre-existing conditions — as in any ailments the animal suffered prior to the policy going into effect.
 And that's a call a professional has to make, says Wymer.